macgregor/poak/README.rst

-Application to help ttrain competetive pokemon
+Application to help you be the very best, like no one ever was.

 * Free software: GNU General Public License v3